Compare switcher mortgage deals in Ireland

 A switcher mortgage is when you take out a new mortgage with another lender or your current mortgage provider, usually at a lower interest rate.

-It’s also known as remortgaging, and can provide additional borrowing funds, a shorter borrowing term, or a lower monthly interest rate.
+It’s also known as remortgaging and can provide additional borrowing funds, a shorter borrowing term, or a lower monthly interest rate.

 When is the best time to switch mortgage?

-The right time to switch will depend on your reason for remortgaging, and whether you’ll make a significant saving.
+The right time to switch will depend on your reason for remortgaging and whether you’ll make a significant saving.

-- If you have a fixed rate mortgage, you’ll need to wait until the term ends, or face paying an early repayment charge (ERC) to your existing mortgage provider.
+- Fixed rate mortgage: you’ll need to wait until the term ends or pay an early repayment charge (ERC) to your existing mortgage provider, but start your search before your terms ends

 How to compare switcher mortgages